-Search for the Director, Eli and Edyth Broad Center for Regenerative Medicine and Stem Cell Research & Chair, Department of Stem Cell Biology and Regenerative Medicine Keck School of Medicine University of Southern California Los Angeles, California
+Search for the Chair, Department of Molecular Microbiology & Immunology Keck School of Medicine University of Southern California Los Angeles, California

-The Keck School of Medicine (KSOM) at the University of Southern California (USC) seeks an inspirational, entrepreneurial, and highly collaborative leader to serve as its next Director of the Eli and Edyth Broad Center for Regenerative Medicine and Stem Cell Research and Chair of the Department of Stem Cell Biology and Regenerative Medicine.
-The successful candidate will serve as both institute director and department chair, joining a top-tier medical school with a legacy of educational innovation and community-based clinical care at an exciting time as USC continues making strides toward doubling its research enterprise while scaling its health system.
-Building on the strong foundation of existing efforts in stem cell biology and regenerative medicine, this role will lead and further catalyze cutting-edge basic, translational, and clinical research activities and collaborations across KSOM, USC, and the state of California.
+The Keck School of Medicine (KSOM) at the University of Southern California (USC) invites applications and nominations for the position of Chair of the Department of Molecular Microbiology and Immunology (MMI).
+The Chair will join a top-tier medical school with a legacy of educational innovation and community-based clinical care at an exciting time as USC continues making strides towards doubling its research enterprise while scaling its health system.
+Immune health lies at the heart of health, serving as a foundational component of many KSOM priority areas.
+This role will lead and further catalyze scientific collaborations across basic, translational, and clinical research activities across KSOM and USC, positioning the department to be a top national leader in immunology, virology, microbiology, cancer, inflammation, autoimmune and infectious diseases, as well as immune-related therapies.